kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 Well, that was largely unsatisfying.
 My first working Haskell function was written in Ruby.
 Surely, with the lazy goodness of Haskell, we must be able to build a better FizzBuzz.
 A FizzBuzz generator.
-An inifinite stream of Fizzes and Buzzes.
+An infinite stream of Fizzes and Buzzes.
 And so I searched, and I found [this](http://pragprog.com/magazines/2012-08/thinking-functionally-with-haskell) article by Paul Callaghan, which showed me how I might achieve the Infinite